UPDATE: In 2020, Medicaid is not expected to undergo any significant changes.

 Iowa Medicaid, also known as Health Link, currently covers more than 600,000 residents.
 Enrollment in Medicaid in IA has increased over time.
 If you are new to Iowa, you might be wondering, “What is Medicaid in IA?”
 The United States federal government developed Medicaid in 1965 to help low-income individuals and families get the medical care they need.
 Each state currently administers its own Medicaid program.
 For more information on Medicaid, continue reading the sections below.

 In any case, certain information about Medicaid is true in every state.
 One similarity regarding Medicaid information across the country is that each state controls its own program.
 Though they must comply with federal regulations, all state Medicaid programs are run at the state level.

 “What is Iowa Medicaid eligibility?” is a question that every potential beneficiary must seek the answer to.
 Concerning information about IA Medicaid qualifications, eligibility is usually determined by the income level of the individual or household applying for Health Link benefits.
 Individuals and families that fall within the acceptable income range will be eligible to receive benefits.
 All applicants must meet all income and any other requirements in order to qualify for the program.

-If you have reviewed all of the IA Medicaid information available and believe you are eligible for medical assistance benefits, you can begin the process of applying for Medicaid in Iowa.
+If you have reviewed all of the IA Medicaid information available, you can begin the process of applying for Medicaid in Iowa.
 There are a number of simple Medicaid application methods currently available in Iowa, and individuals and families are free to choose any of the methods to apply.
-To learn about coverage and costs, eligibility, and all of the application options available, review the detailed information about Medicaid in Iowa on our site.